-- The distribution of half-hourly load for the 48 half-hours of the day (shown by the box plots in the 'Load' panel). - The distribution of half-hourly spot prices for the 48 half-hours of the day (shown by the box plots in the 'Spot price' panel).
-The price chart is truncated at a spot price of \$750/MWh. - The quantity of swaps and caps at the conservative point of the efficient frontier (shown by the coloured areas in the 'Load' panel).
+- The distribution of half-hourly load for the 48 half-hours of the day (shown by the box plots, including the dots representing outliers, in the 'Load' panel). - The distribution of half-hourly spot prices for the 48 half-hours of the day (shown by the box plots, including the dots representing outliers, in the 'Spot price' panel).
+The price chart is truncated at a spot price of \$750/MWh.

+• The quantity of swaps and caps at the conservative point of the efficient frontier (shown by the coloured areas in the 'Load' panel).